ayahariri/201readingnote/class14a.md

 8. **Inset Border**
 ![border](img/border.png)

 ### Animation

 *Animation* basically picks up where the transitions leave off.
 To set multiple points at which an element should undergo a transition,we use the **@keyframes** rule, which includes the animation name, any animation breakpoints, and the properties intended to be animated.
 ![Example3](img/exmple3.png)

-## How to build a Good Team

-Being a good team-member has increased in demand and meaning over the past few years.
-Google learned through research and experience that there is a way to build the perfect team.

-1. A good team is said to have members taking turns and having the same time to speak freely and in equal time.
-2. Good team members have high *average social sensitivity* — being skilled at intuiting how others feel based on their tone of voice and expressions.
-3. Respecting one another, by having all members of the team speak before the end of the group work.
-And more importantly being able to speak your mind and ideas without the sense of judgement between one another.